n3wt0n/AzureWebAppSSLManager/README.md

 An example of the file structure can be found in the *[appproperties.json](../master/SampleJsonConfig/appproperties.json)* example file.

-The file needs to be saved in a blob container with name as in the constant "AppPropertiesFileName" of the *[Constants.cs](../master/src/WebAppSSLManager/Models/Contants.cs)* class;
+The file needs to be saved in a blob container with name as in the constant "AppPropertiesFileName" of the *[Constants.cs](../master/src/WebAppSSLManager/Models/Contants.cs)* class.

 ## Limitations
-Currently an instance of AzureWebAppSSLManager can manage Web Apps in a single subscriptiont.
+Currently an instance of AzureWebAppSSLManager can manage Web Apps and Function Apps in a single subscriptiont.
-If you need/want to manage App Service Web Apps in multiple subscriptions, you would need to deploy one instance of the function per subscription.
+If you need/want to manage App Service Web Apps  and Function Apps in multiple subscriptions, you would need to deploy one instance of this Function per subscription.

 ## Support ###
 If you have any issue with this project please let me know through the [Issues page](https://github.com/n3wt0n/AzureWebAppSSLManager/issues) and I'll try to fix the problem as soon as possible!

+If you want to contribute to this project, feel free to create a Pull Request and I will review it.